Electric Shock First Aid Treatment and Safety Tips

 Treat severe electrical burns

-Treat severe electrical burns by doing the following: cutting away loose clothing; immersing the burned areas in cold water; and, covering burned areas with a sterile gauze bandage.
-Do not use a Band-Aid or anything that will stick or adhere to the burn.
+When providing electric shock first aid, treat severe electrical burns by cutting away loose clothing, immersing the burned areas in cold water, and covering them with a sterile gauze bandage—avoiding Band-Aids or anything that will stick to the burn.

 Consider the possibility of internal injuries